Azure/data-management-zone/CONTRIBUTING.md

 After the pull request has been reviewed and approved, the feature branch will be merged into the main branch and automatically closed and deleted.

-## Steering Committee and Stewardship of the project
+## Stewardship of the code repository

-The Data Management & Analytics Scenario Committee and its members (aka Steering Committee Members) are the primary caretakers of the Data Management & Analytics Scenario repos including language, design, policy oversight, and reference implementations.
-Membership to steering committee will be solely baesd on active contribution and thought leadership in the preject and community.
+The Data Management & Analytics Scenario code repository are maintained by the code owners.
+The repository including language, design, policy oversight, and reference implementations.
+Elevated privileges will be solely based on active contributions in the project repository.

-Voting members may be added once approved by the Steering Committee.
+User may be given elevated privileges once approved by the currents members.
 All members abide by all organizational polices, including the code of conduct.
-The membership of a Steering Committee member can be withdrawn in the case of written notice of resignation or if the member is unreachable or unresponsive for more than three months.
+Elevated privileges can be withdrawn in the case of written notice of resignation or if the member is unreachable or unresponsive for extended time.

-The following users are Steering Committee Members:
+The following users have elevated privileges:

 | **NAME**             | **GitHub Handle** | **Affiliated Organization** |
 |:---------------------|:------------------|:----------------------------|